Holiday menu planning in minutes

-It’s November and time to get the kitchen organized and start holiday menu planning.
-Getting the kitchen organized for holiday meals is so much easier if we start in November.
-Let’s face it, everyone wants to enjoy a stress free holiday season.
-No matter how you celebrate, lowering our stress and enjoying awesome food is key.
-We have to be intentional about how we want our holiday plans to work.
+Well, it’s November and the time to get the kitchen organized and start holiday menu planning.
+And it’s important to get the kitchen organized for holiday meals.
+Also, it is so much easier if we start in November.
+Let’s face it, everyone wants to enjoy a stress-free holiday season.
+So, no matter how you celebrate, lowering our stress, and enjoying awesome food are key.
+And we must be intentional about how we want our holiday plans to work.

-I will say for myself, I love to prep as much of everything as possible-the holiday menu planning is one of my biggest projects.
-So, I break it down into manageable bite sized steps.
-That is what I am going to do for you!
+Now, I will say for myself, I love to prep as much of everything as possible-the holiday menu planning is one of my biggest projects.
+So, I break it down into manageable bite-sized steps.

-Action Check List-Organize your pantry and pots and pans
+Action Check List-organize your pantry and your pots and pans

 Holiday Menu Planning – a simple plant-based menu

 I posted last time on the importance of getting ready for the holidays.
-One of the tasks you were assigned to do at the end of that post was to start creating your holiday menu.
-Our family has made big shifts in our diet over the past few months and that means that being plant-based means making healthy holiday main courses and sides.
-No more meat and dairy for us.
-I decided to get busy in planning our first plant-based holiday menu:
+Now, one of the tasks you were assigned to do at the end of that post was to start creating your holiday menu.
+A few months ago, our family made big shifts in our diet.
+We started making plant-based healthy holiday main courses and sides.
+Because I am allergic to dairy, we do not use any in our recipes.
+So, no more meat and dairy for us on our menu.
+I decided to get busy planning our first plant-based holiday menu:

 Our Plant-Based Holiday Menu Plan

-Assignment: Grab a pen and paper and start listing your healthy holiday main courses and sides.
+Assignment: Now, grab a pen and paper and start listing your healthy holiday main courses and sides.
 Choose from mine, your own recipes or get out there on the web and search for more.
-Holiday menu planning now will:
+So, your holiday menu planning now will:

-I would love if you would take a moment and leave a comment.
-Feel free to add your favorite healthy holiday recipe ideas and comments.
-In my next post I will talk about some amazing simple tricks to keep your fruits and veggies fresh for two weeks.
+Now, I would love it if you would take a moment and leave a comment.
+And feel free to add your favorite healthy holiday recipe ideas and comments.
+Next, I will talk about some amazing simple tricks to keep your fruits and veggies fresh for two weeks.